python3-pip package like this:

-What is Pip
+What is pip?

 Let’s see how you can install pip on Ubuntu and other Ubuntu-based distributions.

-You have to make sure that Python 3 is installed on Ubuntu.
+First, make sure that Python 3 is installed on Ubuntu.
 To check that, use this command:

-Now, you can install pip3 using the command below:
+Now you can install pip3 using the command below:

 sudo apt install python3-pip